AntePost/message-analyzer/README.md

 Suffixes for output files depend on the operation type

 ### Arguments
-'-i': path to input file (e.g. './input/messages.csv') '-o': output format.
+- '-i': path to input file (e.g. './input/messages.csv')
+- '-o': output format.
 Takes value 'csv' and 'xlsx'.
-Some operations only allow .csv or don't output files '-t' - type of the operation.
+Some operations only allow .csv or don't output files
+- '-t' - type of the operation.
 Can have following values:
   - 'url': extracts urls from text field in messages (images, videos, inline urls)
   - 'freq': extracts word frequency and word power (number of messages where a given string occurs) data from lemmatized text
   - 'filter': filters messages by regEx queries and outputs result in specific format
+    - '-q': which query to use.
+If omitted, all queres are performed.
+A list of queries is provided in './regex_queries.js.default'
   - 'compare-dupl': Compares presence of certain strings within certain chats and outside (see './special_sources.json.default' for strings and chats used)
   - 'x-most-duples': Gets x most often repeated duplicates that are 10 of more words and keeps only 1 message per user
+    - '-x': number of top duplicates
+    - '-u': with the flag filters by URL presence, not by a number of words
   - 'field-and-values': filters messages by a given field and an array of strings (must be a complete match, see './special_sources.json.default' for strings used).
 In the current version requires changing source code to select correct 'dataForExtraction' key in main.js
+    - '-f': which field to filter by
   - 'exclude-spam': filters messages in a text field by a number of lists of strings (see './spam_words.js.default' for strings used)
   - 'determ-dates': determines the dates of the earliest and the latest messages in an input file
   - 'meta': gathers metadata about the provided file (number of messages, chats, messages per chat on average etc.)
-'-q': which query to use.
-Used in '-t filter'.
-If omitted, all queres are performed.
-A list of queries is provided in './regex_queries.js.default'
-'-x': number of top duplicates.
-Used in '-t x-most-duples' '-u': with the flag filters by URL presence, not by a number of words.
-Used in '-t x-most-duples' '-f': which field to filter by.
-Used in '-t field-and-values' '--lemm': whether an input file is lemmatized.
+- '--lemm': whether an input file is lemmatized.
 To set as false: '--lemm=false'.
 It MUST be the last argument.
 Please provide correct option to avoid errors, program does not autodetect lemmatization

 ## Config parameters
 - inputFileExtention: the extention to search for in an input path ('-i').
 Currently only 'scv' is supported